-(Mark One) FORM 20- F DECICED ATION OF A TEMPNIE DUDGE AND TO OFFICE AND A() OD () OF THE SECURITIES EVOLVENCE A CT OF 1014 2(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) C For the fiscal year ended December 31, 2014 • OR .
-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 For the transition period from OR .
-SHELL COMPANY REPORT PURSUANT TO SECTION 13 O Date of event requiring this shell company report OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file nu mber: 000-51847 HIMAX TECHNO (Exact name of Registrant Not App (Translation of Registrat CAYMAN (Jurisdiction of incorpor NO. 26, ZIH I SINSHIH DISTRICT, TAIWAN, REPUB (Address of principa CAINAN CITY 74148 LIC OF CHINA Jackie (Chief Finan Telephone: +88 E-mail: jackie_chan Facsimile: +886 10F, No. 1, Xia Taipei Taiwan, Repu (Name, Telephone, E-mail and/or Facsimile nun ial Officer 6-2-2370-3999 g@himax.com.tw -2-2314-0877 ngyang Road 0046 blic of China Securities registered or to be registered pursuant to Section 12(b) of the Act: (Title of each class Ordinary Shares, par value \$0.3 per ordinary share Name of each exchange on which registered The NASDAQ Global Select Market Inc. Not for tra Select Market, Inc. of American Depositary Shares representing such Securities registered or to be registered pu rsuant to Section 12(g) of the Act: None Securities for which there is a reporting obligat on pursuant to Section 15(d) of the Act: None Indicate the 1 342,425,144 number of outstanding shares of each of the issuer's classes of capita Ordinary Shares. or common stock as of the close of the period covered by the annual report.
-Indicate by c heck mark if the registrant is a well-known seasoned issuer, as defin ed in Rule 405 of the Securities Act.
-Yes No is an annual or transition report, indicate by check mark if the regist schange Act of 1934. ☐ Yes ☒ No ant is not required to file reports pursuant to Section 13 or 15(d) of the g 12 months (or for such shorter period that the registrant was require be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during d to file such reports), and (2) has been subject to such filing requirements fo be submitted sted on its corporate Web site, if any, every Interactive Data File required to chapter) during the preceding 12 months (or for such shorter period that the heck mark whether the registrant is a large accelerated filer, an accelerated filer in Rule 12b-2 of the Exchange Act.
-(Check one): erated filer, or a non-accelerated filer.
-See definition of "accelerated filer and Large accele rated filer ⊠ Accelerated filer □ Non-accelerated filer □ Indicate by c heck mark which basis of accounting the registrant has used to prepa re the financial statements included in this filing: U.S. GAAP ☑ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other □ is been checked in response to the previous question, indicate by che I tem 17 I tem 18 ck mark which financial statement item the registrant has elected to

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \square No
+FORM 2 0-F (Mark One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(to OR) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF 7 For the fiscal year ended December 31, 2015 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) For the transition period from to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR Date of event requiring this shell company report Commission file numb er: 000-51847 HIMAX TECHNOI (Exact name of Registrant as s Not Applica (Translation of Registrant's CAYMAN ISI (Jurisdiction of incorporation) NO. 26, ZIH LIA SINSHIH DISTRICT, TA TAIWAN, REPUBLI (Address of principal ex INAN CITY 74148 C OF CHINA Jackie Cha Chief Financial Telephone: +886-2 E-mail: jackie_chang@ Facsimile: +886-2- 10F, No. 1, Xiang Taipei 100 Taiwan, Republic (Name, Telephone, E-mail and/or Facsimile numbe Officer -2370-3999 himax.com.tw 2314-0877 rang Road 46 of China Securities registered or to be registered pu rsuant to Section 12(b) of the Act: Title of each class Ordinary Shares, par value \$0.3 per ordinary share Name of each exchange on which registered The NASDAQ Global Select Market Inc. Not for Ordinary Sh trading, but only in connection with the listing on the NASDAQ Global - or u mary on Securities registered or to be registered purs ant to Section 12(g) of the Act: None Securities for which there is a reporting obligation common stock as of the close of the period covered by the annual report.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined i n Rule 405 of the Securities Act. ⊠ Yes □ No If this report is an annual or transition report, indicate by check mark if the registrant schange Act of 1934.
+Yes No g 12 months (or for such shorter period that the registrant was required t filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during of file such reports), and (2) has been subject to such filing requirements for be submitted d on its corporate Web site, if any, every Interactive Data File required to apter) during the preceding 12 months (or for such shorter period that the check mark whether the registrant is a large accelerated filer, an accelerated filer in Rule 12b-2 of the Exchange Act.
+(Check one): ted filer, or a non-accelerated filer.
+See definition of "accelerated filer and Large accele erated filer Accelerated filer Non-accelerated filer □ check mark which basis of accounting the registrant has used to prepare International Financial Reporting Standards as issued by the Intern as been checked in response to the previous question, indicate by check and tem 17 Item 18 mark which financial statement item the registrant has elected to annual report, indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange